Boynton Canyon Hot

 To get to the trailhead: from the Phoenix area, take I-17 North toward Flagstaff.
 Just after Verde Junction, take HWY-179 west towards Sedona.
 Once in Sedona, take HWY-89A South.
 After 3.1 miles, turn right onto Dry Creek Road.
 After 3 miles, turn left onto Boyton Pass road.
-Turn left and go 2 more miles to the Boyton Canyon Trailhead.
+Turn left and go 2 more miles to T intersection.
+Turn right and go a few hundred yards, turning right into the signed Boynton Canyon Trailhead.
 Parking is limited.
-You will need a Red Rock Pass to park ($5 per car as of October 2002).
+You will need a Red Rock Pass to park at this trailhead ($5 per car as of October 2016).

 gentle trail through a spectacular canyon